zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/in/README.md

 An example of use is as:

 ```
- * Echos the keystroke and its decimal equivalent
+ * Echoes the keystroke and its decimal equivalent
  *
 PROMPT ""
 doomsday = @FALSE
 CRT "Stops if no input in 5 seconds."
 LOOP UNTIL doomsday DO
     ECHO OFF
     IN chr FOR 50 ELSE ECHO ON; STOP
     ECHO ON
-         IF chr >= 32 AND chr < 128 THEN CRT CHAR(chr) "#2": ELSE CRT "  ":
+    IF chr >= 32 AND chr < 128 THEN CRT CHAR(chr) "#2" : ELSE CRT "  " :
     CRT chr "R#4"
 REPEAT
 ```

 See also: [INPUT](./../input) , [INPUTNULL](./../inputnull).